Free Candlestick Trading Guide

 The formation of an inverted hammer after a downtrend is bullish.
 The below chart of COST is an example of an inverted hammer pattern.

-Understanding how to trade the inverted hammer candlestick pattern is just one of the many swing trading strategies.
+Understanding how to trade the inverted hammer candlestick pattern is just one of the many swing trading strategies and the top 10 Candlestick Patterns.

 Candlestick Trading Strategies related articles